smucsclub/hacksmu/guide.md

 By attending HackSMU, you agree to abide by the MLH Code of Conduct.
 If you’d like to review the Code of Conduct, MLH's can be found [here](https://static.mlh.io/docs/mlh-code-of-conduct.pdf).

 # Event Descriptions
-You can find all event links in the Discord.
-They will be posted prior to the event.
-A variety of Keynote Speakers throughout the event

-Pancakes/Waffle Making - Want to learn to make a gourmet breakfast?
-Join our zoom
+EYou can find a full events schedule using [HackSMU Live](https://hacksmu.org/live).
+Events will also be announced ahead of time in the discord #annoucements channel.
+Some of our flagship events include:

+Pancakes/Waffle Making - Join us for a chill morning cooking pancakes and waffles!

-Wellness - Join the HackSMU team for a relaxing meditation.
+Zumba - Join the HackSMU team for some energizing dance exercises!

-Minecraft Building Competition - Join our Minecraft building contest, develop structures in a 3D world and bring your creations to life!
+Bob Ross Painting - Relax, Bring out your digital painting software and prepare to unleash your creativity in this interactive painting event with the legendary Bob Ross.

-Gaming Tournament - Think you're the best gamer around?
-Compete in the gaming tournament and come show off your mad gaming skills.
+Team Typeracer Tournament - Think you're the best typer around?
+Bring your team along in a bracket-style typing tournament and show off your typing prowess.

 Sunrise over Dallas Hall - Experience the sunrise over Dallas Hall with the HackSMU team.